Psychology and Sociology Majors: What’s the Difference & Similarities?

 In psychology courses, you will cover human development, psychopathology, statistics, mental illness, and personality.

-Psychologists conduct research on cognition, attention, emotion, brain function, motivation, and perception.
+Psychologists research cognition, attention, emotion, brain function, motivation, and perception.

 Students may focus on behavioral neuroscience, clinical psychology, cognitive psychology, developmental psychology, social psychology, quantitative psychology, or abnormal psychology, among other specialized areas.